-Preference will be given to projects that showcase Australian excellence to influential Indian audiences, or which expose Indian opinion-makers to the best of Australia.
-The activity should have clearly defined objectives consistent with the AIC's objectives.
+- The activity should directly contribute to the AIC's objectives of promoting a broader and deeper relationship between Australia and India.
+Strong preference will be given to projects that showcase Australian excellence to influential Indian audiences, or which expose Indian opinion-makers to the best of Australia.

 All eligible applications will be assessed by the Council's Board against the following assessment criteria:

 - The extent to which the project's objectives are clearly defined and consistent with the Council's objectives.

 - The project's potential to engage a wide and/or influential audience.